 Treatment Philosophy, Services, and Description:

-The Drug & Alcohol Branch (D & A) is a branch under the Clinical Services Division of the Department of Mental Health & Substance Abuse.
+The Drug & Alcohol Branch (D & A) is a branch under the Clinical Services Division of the Guam Behavioral Health and Wellness Center.
 It’s mandated by Guam Public Law 17-21 to provide comprehensive inpatient/residential and community-based outpatient substance abuse treatment programs and services for the people of Guam.
 D & A’s mission is to continually strive to improve, enhance, and promote the physical and mental well-being of individuals suffering from the effects of alcohol and drug abuse or dependence.

 D & A remains committed for continued development and strengthening of Guam’s referral system for substance abuse treatment services.
 It uses the American Society of Addiction Medicine Patient Placement Criteria 2nd Revision (ASAM PPC-2R) to define levels of care for Guam’s substance abuse treatment services.
 For detailed understanding of these levels you may click on “Substance Abuse Standards of Care”